NamedKitten/KittehPlayer/DOCS.md

 # KittehPlayer
-A YouTube-like video player based on Qt, QML and libmpv.
+A video player with many themes based on Qt, QML and libmpv.

 ## Config Location
 - On linux the config file will be located at `~/.config/KittehPlayer/KittehPlayer.conf`